allmonday/pydantic-resolve/README.md

     story.total_done_tasks_time = sum(task.time for task in tasks if task.done)
 ```

-This snippet mixed data fetching, traversal, temp variables and **business logic** together, just for one level of relationships.
+This snippet includes data fetching, composing, traversal, temp variables and **business logic**

+the code could be simified if we can get rid of those fetching, composing and traversal, just focus on **business logic**

-pydantic-resolve can help **split them apart**, let you focus on the core business logic.
+pydantic-resolve can help **split them apart**, dedicate the fetching to Dataloader, handle the traversal internally, let you focus on the core **business logic**.

+the snippet below shows how pydantic-resolve works, the business logic is concentrated in each bussiness object, we just need to describe how to load data with Dataloader and how to calculate after data are ready.

 ```python
 from pydantic_resolve import Resolver, LoaderDepend, build_list